iRNA-COSI/APAeval/summary_workflows/quantification/specification/Q_benchmark_specification.md

 - RNA-Seq data compared with 3'end sequencing data
 - Simulated RNA-Seq data compared with dataset used for simulation

-Ranking: For each tool, the area under the curve (AUC) is calculated.
-The best performing tool is the one with the highest AUC.
+Ranking: None

 Note: 2D line plot is not supported in OpenEBench yet.
-If it's not implemented, the data should be visualised outside of OpenEBench.
+The metrics should be visualised only outside of OpenEBench.

 ## Outputs